-NASS is a registered charity and company limited by guarantee, governed by a Trustee board (Known as ‘NASS Council’) of 12 elected and 3 co-opted Trustees and employing 2 full-time members of staff.
+NASS is a registered charity and company limited by guarantee, governed by a Trustee board (Known as ‘NASS Council’) of 12 elected and 3 co-opted Trustees and employing 2 full-time and 1 part-time members of staff.

 Claire Dorer is the Chief Executive of NASS.
-She has been in post since 2005 and divides her working time between London and York.
+She has been in post since 2005.

 Karen Rippon is NASS’s Executive Officer.
-She has been in post since 2007 and is based in York.
+She has been in post since 2007.